irynadiudiuk/Dev_Ops_Mentorship_Program/Process_Management/README.md

 1. Creation of a Process;
 2. Types of Processes;
-3. States of a Process;
+3. States of Processes;
 3. Signals in Process Management;
-4. Priority of the Processes;
+4. Priority of Processes;
 5. Resources.
 _________________________________